AntonDev07/RockPaperScissors/README.md

 # RockPaperScissors
-Second game that i made
+Second game that I made (inspired by Dev Ed)